MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 - Microsoft .NET Framework 4.5.1 or later

 - Excel 2010 or later

-- [Microsoft Power Query for Excel add-in](https://www.microsoft.com/download/details.aspx?id=39379) (if you're not using Excel 2016)

 - [Microsoft Access Database Engine 2010 Redistributable](https://www.microsoft.com/download/details.aspx?id=13255) (only if you're using a Click-to-Run version of Access)